Beit Jimal: Ottoman era

 In 1838, Beit el-Jemal was noted as a Muslim village in the Er-Ramleh area.
 It was further noted to be in "ruins".

 Victor Guérin visited in 1863, and reported that the inhabitants suffered from fevers.
 An Ottoman village list of about 1870 showed that Bayt Jimal had a population of 21, with a total of 8 houses, though the population count included men, only.
+The Palestine Exploration Fund's Survey of Western Palestine described Beit Jimal in the 1870s as a small village.

-Land was purchased in 1869 by Fr.
+The Land was purchased in 1869 by Fr.
 Antonio Belloni, who set up the Beit Gemal School of Agriculture for the benefit of underprivileged youth, especially orphans in 1873.
 By 1881, a Latin Convent was being built there, known as the Latin Hospice and Orphanage.
 The land was purchased by the Marquis of Bute, and given by him to Don Belloni for the construction of an Agricultural School, similar to the one established by him in Bethlehem.
 In 1892, Don Belloni transferred the Orphanage and School to a religious society known as the Salesians founded by Don Bosco at Turin.
-The Palestine Exploration Fund's Survey of Western Palestine in 1883 described Beit Jimal as a small village.
 In 1899, there were about 30 orphans housed at the Beit Jimal Orphanage, along with nuns and brothers of the society.